Swedish fish with flavor. Review of an unusual delicacy - the famous Swedish herring “with a scent”

 • 2 liters of water.

 1. Make brine (concentrated brine).
-Add salt and sugar to a container with water, mix.
+Add salt and sugar to a container of water and stir.

-2. Put the fish in a container (wooden or glass) and fill it with prepared brine.
+2. Place the fish in a container (wooden or glass) and fill it with prepared brine.

-3. Store in a cool place for two weeks.
+3. Place in a cool place for two weeks.

-4. After a while, we take the fish by the tail and see if the meat is separated from the bone, if so, then the product is ready for preservation.
+4. After some time, we take the fish by the tail and see if the meat separates from the bone; if so, then the product is ready for preservation.

 There is a delicacy in Swedish national cuisine that stands apart from other dishes and deserves special attention.
-We will talk about surströmming - the famous Swedish herring "with a smell".
-For a person inexperienced in Swedish cuisine, this name will most likely not cause a special reaction, but in Sweden itself there can be only two options for attitude.
-Surströmming is either loved or disliked enough to demand a ban on eating it in apartment buildings, and some airlines have banned it from the on-board menu.
-And there are several reasons for such a different attitude.
-Fans are said to find the subtle, delicately spicy taste of surströmming unbeatable.
+We will talk about surströmming - the famous Swedish herring “with a scent”.
+For a person inexperienced in Swedish cuisine, this name most likely will not cause much of a reaction, but in Sweden itself there can only be two options.
+Surströmming is either loved or disliked so much that they demand a ban on its consumption in apartment buildings, and some airlines have banned the inclusion of this dish on the in-flight menu.
+And there are several reasons for such differing attitudes.
+Fans are said to find the subtle, delicately spicy taste of surströmming unsurpassed.

-The recipe for real surströmming has been around for more than five hundred years.
+The recipe for real surströmming has been around for over five hundred years.
 In the 16th century, during the hostilities waged by the Swedish king Gustav I Vasa with the German city of Lübeck, there was a shortage of salt supplies.
 In this regard, the herring was salted with less salt, which disrupted the normal canning process, and the product began to ferment.
-In conditions of war and famine, fermented herring began to be eaten.
-To everyone's surprise, it did not taste like rotten meat at all, and someone even liked its sour taste.
-The fish is not rotten, but “sour”.
-Rumors spread about the new dish, and since salt was expensive even in peacetime, in northern Sweden, where it was not easy to get fresh food, among the poor, “fermenting” herring became a common method of preserving it.
-According to the tradition, enshrined by royal decree, it was possible to open jars with pickled herring only on the third Thursday of August.
-This decree was canceled only in 1998, after which fans of surstromming can enjoy it all year round.
+In times of war and famine, fermented herring began to be eaten.
+To everyone’s surprise, it didn’t taste like rotten meat at all, and some even liked its sour taste.
+The fish is not rotten, but “soured.”
+Rumors spread about the new dish, and since salt was expensive even in peacetime, in Northern Sweden, where it was not easy to get fresh food, “fermenting” herring became a common method of preserving it among the poor.
+According to tradition, established by royal decree, it was possible to open jars of pickled herring only on the third Thursday of August.
+This decree was canceled only in 1998, after which fans of surströmming can enjoy it all year round.

-The technology for preparing Swedish herring is as follows: small Baltic herring, caught in the spring before spawning, is soaked for several days in brine (high concentration saline).
-This allows you to remove fat and blood.
-After that, for two months, the fish is rolled into barrels with a less concentrated saline solution, in which it begins to ferment and acquires a specific softness, and a corresponding unbearable smell.
+The technology for preparing Swedish herring is as follows: small Baltic herring, caught in the spring before spawning, is soaked for several days in brine (a highly concentrated saline solution).
+This allows fat and blood to be removed.
+After which, for two months, the fish is rolled into barrels with a less concentrated salt solution, in which it begins to ferment and acquires a specific softness and a corresponding unbearable smell.

-After two months, around July, the fermented herring is rolled into tins, and the fermentation process continues there.
-By the way, jars with surströmming are easy to identify on the counter: due to the high pressure created inside them, canned food acquires a noticeable rounded shape.
+After two months, around July, the fermented herring is rolled into cans, and the fermentation process continues there.
+By the way, cans with surströmming are easy to identify on the counter: due to the high pressure created inside them, canned food acquires a noticeable round shape.
 Fermented herring is produced mainly in the northern coastal regions, in the province of Norrland.

-The process of using already matured surströmming also has a number of distinctive features.
+The process of consuming already ripe surströmming also has a number of distinctive features.
 As mentioned above, the fermentation process continues even after the herring has been packaged in jars and excess pressure is created inside them.
-Therefore, surströmming cans are only opened underwater to equalize the pressure.
+Therefore, a can of surströmming is opened only under water to equalize the pressure.

 Otherwise, anyone who dares to open pickled herring in the open air will be completely splashed with fish brine, and things will inevitably be spoiled.
 It is also advisable to open the jar outdoors so that the pronounced smell of carrion does not attract flies.
-After the jar is opened, the surströmming is rinsed well under running water.
-And only after that the famous pickled Swedish herring can be served at the table.
+After the jar is opened, the surströmming is washed well under running water.
+And only after this the famous pickled Swedish herring can be served.

-The traditional option for eating Swedish herring is a kind of sandwich with pickled Baltic herring.
-Butter or soft cheese made from goat's whey is spread on unleavened barley bread.
-Spread a layer of herring on top, and on it mugs of potatoes and finely chopped onions.
-The bread is then rolled up and eaten with the hands.
+The traditional way to eat Swedish herring is a kind of sandwich with pickled herring.
+Unleavened barley bread is spread with butter or soft goat whey cheese.
+A layer of herring is placed on top, and potato circles and finely chopped onions are placed on it.
+After which the bread is rolled up and eaten in this form with your hands.
 The rich taste of herring is complemented by sweet potatoes and spicy onions.
-You can wash down a sandwich with surströmming in Russian with vodka.
+You can wash down a sandwich with surströmming with vodka in Russian.
 True, real connoisseurs prefer milk.